 Elasticsearch is gaining momentum as the ultimate destination for log messages.
 There are two major reasons for this:

 Originally, you could only send logs to Elasticsearch via Logstash.
-But the problem with Logstash is that it is quite heavy-weight, as it requires Java to run, and most of it was written in Ruby.
-While the use of Ruby makes it easy to extend Logstash with new features, it uses too much resource to be used universally.
-It is not something to be installed on thousands of servers, virtual machines or containers.
-The workaround for this problem is to use the different Beats data shippers, which are friendlier with resources.
+However the problem with Logstash is that since it requires Java to run, it is quite heavy-weight, and most of it was written in Ruby.
+While the use of Ruby makes it easy to extend Logstash with new features, it is too resource-intensive to be used universally, and definitely not something to be installed on thousands of servers, virtual machines or containers.
+The workaround for this problem is using the different Beats data shippers, which are friendlier with resources.

 If you also need reliability and scalability, you also need buffering.
 For this purpose, you need an intermediate database or message broker: Beats and Logstash support Redis and Apache Kafka.

-As syslog-ng has disk-based buffering, you do not need external buffering solutions to enhance scalability and reliability, making your logging infrastructure easier to create and maintain.
+As syslog-ng has disk-based buffering, you do not need external buffering solutions to enhance scalability and reliability, which makes your logging infrastructure easier to create and maintain.
 Disk-based buffering has been available in syslog-ng Premium Edition (the commercial version of syslog-ng) for a long time, and recently also became part of syslog-ng Open Source Edition (OSE) 3.8.1.

-The syslog-ng application comes with detailed documentation to get you started and help you fine tune your installation.
+The syslog-ng application comes with detailed documentation to get you started and help you fine-tune your installation.

-If you want to get started with parsing messages – replacing grok – see the following links:
+If you want to get started with parsing messages (replacing Grok), see the following links:

 If you have any questions or comments related to syslog-ng, do not hesitate to contact us.
 You can reach us by e-mail or even in real time via chat.
 For a long list of possibilities, check our contact page at https://www.syslog-ng.com/contact-sales/.